Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

 For the more serious engineers, the HS5 are most likely the better option.

-Check out our KRK Rokit 5 G4 review
+Read the full KRK Rokit 5 G4 review

-Yamaha HS5 vs. PreSonus Eris E5
+Yamaha HS5 vs PreSonus Eris E5

 Without getting too technical, the Eris E5 is probably the better deal in this comparison.
-Although highly overlooked, the E5 offer a slightly wider and far more transparent frequency response and they’re more affordable.
+Although the Eris monitors lack a lot of low end in their response, just like the Yamahas, they’re much more versatile and their strengths outweigh the HS5 in value.

-Check out our PreSonus Eris E5 review
+Read the full PreSonus Eris E5 review

 Who are the Yamaha HS5 best suited for?

-The HS5 monitors are a great option for mixing engineers.
+The Yamaha HS5 monitors are a great option for mixing engineers.
 They don’t sound “good”, but they will highlight the problems in your mix.
 But we can’t recommend them for everyone.

 Share